boobo94/boobo94.github.io/_posts/2021/09/2021-09-13-story-of-customenu.md

 I decided to remove the subcategories.
 One product linked to a category is enough.

 20/ Added preparation time near price and weight seems to be a nice and useful feature

+21/ Need to find a better #UI for the #customenu #app.
+Some suggestions where to find nice and clean ideas?